Turmeric Plus Capsules

 Turmeric Plus is a proprietary blend of whole turmeric root and black pepper for enhanced bioavailability and absorption.
-Turmeric (Curcuma longa) has become popular as a supplement, both as a whole herb and in its extracted form as curcumin.
-It is perhaps best known for supporting healthy liver function and for managing inflammation due to changes in diet and exercise appropriately.
+Turmeric (Curcuma longa) has become popular as a supplement, both as a whole herb and in its extracted form, as curcumin.
+It is perhaps best known for supporting healthy liver function and for managing inflammation.
 It also supports balanced mood, optimal cognitive function, healthy lymphatic drainage, normal gallbladder function and respiratory health, as well as overall vitality and well-being.*

 Suggested Use: Take 1 capsule 2 times per day after meals or as directed by your health care professional.